Knowledge Bridging for Empathetic Dialogue Generation: Method

-We first use a word embedding layer and a positional embedding layer~\cite{vaswani2017attention} to convert each node $v_i$ into vectors $\textbf{E}_w(v_i) \in \mathbb{R}^d$ and $\textbf{E}_p(v_i) \in \mathbb{R}^d$, where $d$ is the dimensionality of embeddings.
-In the multi-turn dialogue settings, distinguishing nodes in different utterances is helpful.
-So we incorporate the dialogue state embedding $\textbf{E}_d(v_i)$ for node $v_i$.
-The vector representation of node $v_i$ is the composition of three types of embeddings:
+\paragraph{Emotional context graph encoding.} We first use a word embedding layer and a positional embedding layer~\citep{vaswani2017attention} to convert each vertice $v_i \in \mathcal{G}$ into vectors $\textbf{E}_w(v_i) \in \mathbb{R}^d$ and $\textbf{E}_p(v_i) \in \mathbb{R}^d$, where $d$ is the dimensionality of embeddings.
+In the multi-turn dialogue settings, distinguishing vertices in dialogue history or external knowledge is helpful.
+So we incorporate the vertice state embedding $\textbf{E}_v(v_i)$ for vertice $v_i$.
+The vector representation of vertices $v_i$ is the composition of three types of embeddings:

-Then we apply a multi-head graph-attention mechanism to update the node representations with emotional knowledge.
-Specifically, each node ${\bf v}_i$ is contextualized by attending to all its connected neighbour vertices $\{ {\bf v}_j \}$.
+Then we apply a multi-head graph-attention mechanism to update the vertice representations with emotional knowledge.
+Specifically, each vertice ${\bf v}_i$ is contextualized by attending to all its immediate neighbours $\{ {\bf v}_j \}_{j\in\mathcal{A}_i}$:

-Here, $\|$ denotes the concatenation of $H$ attention heads, $\mathcal{A}_i$ denotes the neighborhood of $v_i$ in the adjacency matrix $A$, $a^n$ represent the self-attention mechanism of the $n$-th head in the following format:
+where $\|$ denotes the concatenation of $H$ attention heads, $\mathcal{A}_i$ denotes the neighborhood of $v_i$ in the adjacency matrix $\mathcal{A}$, and $a^n$ represents the self-attention mechanism of the $n$-th head in the following format:

 where $\mathbf{W}^n_{q}\in \mathbb{R}^{d_h \times d_h}$, $\mathbf{W}^n_{k}\in \mathbb{R}^{d_h \times d_h}$ are the linear transformations. $d_h=d/H$ is the dimension of each head.